yyzpiero/yizhou-yang.github.io/README.md

    ---
    ```

-## License
+## Licence

-The theme is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).
+The theme is available as open source under the terms of the [MIT Licence](https://opensource.org/licenses/MIT).